cassiebuhler/conminCG/matlabCode/Huber/README.md

 ## HOW TO USE IT

+The driver code is the file *huber_Example.m*.
+You will only need to modify variables inside this file.
+Depending on the solver you pick, it will call huber_cg_withCubic.m, huber_cg_noCub.m, and/or huber_admm.m.
+The latter is the same code downloaded from Boyd's website linked above.

 1. **MODIFY SOLVER**

 There are 3 solvers that can be called by the toggling the variable called *model*.